MyNameIsTrez/pixel-sorter/README.md

 3. Install requirements with `pip install -r requirements.txt`
 4. Run `python sort.py -h` for the usage of the program

-## How to turn the output images into a video
+## How to turn the output images into videos

 ### webm
 `ffmpeg -framerate 1 -i output/elephant_%04d.png -crf 0 -s 1024x662 -sws_flags neighbor -r 30 output/output.webm`